 first off – let’s look at the real angled onion

-If you’ve read Let’s Eat Weeds you’ll know that angled onion (scientific name: Allium triquetrum) makes for a tasty salad plant.
-It grows in the colder months of the year.
-It likes wetter areas – it loves banks of creeks – in the southern half of Australia.
-It has been found as far north as Brisbane but it’s less common there and other warmer parts.
+If you’ve read Let’s Eat Weeds you’ll know that angled onion (scientific name: Allium triquetrum) makes for a tasty salad plant with a sweet garlicky flavour.
+It grows in the colder months of the year, and it likes wetter areas – it loves banks of creeks – in the southern half of Australia.
+It has been found as far north as Brisbane, but it’s less common there and in other warmer parts.

-Before it gets its flowers it looks a fair bit like grass!
+When it’s young it can be hard to tell (until you get your eye in) from grass!
 In winter – before it flowers – it looks like this:

 The smell of angled onion is really strong though.
 Squeeze it and you’ll know what we mean – like raw garlic.
 It’s powerful.
-Vampires-run-away-from-you powerful.
+It’s vampires-look-at-their-shoes-and-call-you-‘maam’-or-‘sir’ level powerful.

 Let’s look at those flowers more closely…

-Notice six petals with lovely green lines down the middle.
+Notice six petals with nice green lines down the middle of each.
 The flowers tend to hang like bells towards the ground.

 If you break a flower stem in half you’ll notice that it’s very triangular in cross section.
 The leaves also have a pointy midrib and when broken you can see that they are a bit triangular too.
 This is where it gets its name ‘angled’ onion from.